labex-labs/labex-cheatsheets/docs/cheatsheets/en/mongodb.md

   <BaseQuizOption value="D">Removes an element from an array</BaseQuizOption>

   <BaseQuizAnswer>
-    The `$set` operator sets the value of a field in a document.
+    The <code>$set</code> operator sets the value of a field in a document.
 If the field doesn't exist, it creates it.
 If it exists, it updates the value.
   </BaseQuizAnswer>
 </BaseQuiz>